Copyright 2019 Graham Berrisford. A chapter in the book https://bit.ly/2yXGImr. Last updated 22/07/2021 11:26

 The situations above can make it difficult to apply cybernetics to sociology and management science.

-Ashby’s law of requisite variety best fits cases where two systems are designed to be coupled to each other, and one target system is regulated by one control system.
-The coupling of systems in the real world is often more variegated and complex.
+Ashby’s law works best where two systems are coupled one-to-one.
+The coupling of systems in the real world is often many-to-many, and so more complex.

 EA and BA embrace some cybernetics ideas.
 They define business in terms of separately describable systems, and couple them more or less tightly, using the best design pattern for the case.